Story listening, narrative therapy in autism : Dr Kondekar gives ideas for parents to learn and practice the art in 4 phases,

 Without listening skill, communication and composition cannot mature.

-Story Listening Skills Training Program for Children with Autism
+Story Listening Skills: 4 phase Training Program for Children with Autism

 This module is designed for parents, therapists, and special educators working with children with Autism Spectrum Disorder (ASD), ADHD, learning disabilities, and related neurodevelopmental conditions.